ajread4/ajread4.github.io/docs/projects.md

 # Nessus Crosswalk
 I was completing some end of year statistics and there was no efficient solution for identifying Nessus results with the CISA Known and Exploited Vulnerabilites (KEV) [database](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
 Code can be found [here](https://github.com/ajread4/nessus_crosswalk).

+# CloudTrailBeautify
+After completing some incident response activities and threat hunting, I found that analyzing CloudTrail logs was cumbersome if they were provided in their original gzip format across numerous folders based on region.
+I wrote a small program to sort the logs and output in json.
+Code can be found [here](https://github.com/ajread4/cloudtrailbeautify).